First passage times of two-correlated processes: analytical results for the Wiener process and a numerical method for diffusion processes: Joint distribution of

+Since the dynamics of $\mathbf{X}$ are the same up to $T_f$ but depend on the considered boundaries in $(T_f,T_s)$, the joint FPT density $f_{(T_1,T_2)}$ has three different expressions as shown by the following \begin{theorem} When $T_1\neq T_2$, the joint density of $(T_1,T_2)$ is { { }} if the boundaries are killing, { { }} if the boundaries are absorbing and { { }} if the boundaries are crossing.
+Here $\mathbbm{1}_{A}$ denotes the indicator function of the set $A$. \end{theorem} The proof of Theorem \ref{theo} is given in Appendix A.

-\end{theorem} The proof of Theorem \ref{theo} is given in Appendix A. Both \eqref{ProbTT} and \eqref{ProbTT3} depend on $f_{(X_2^a,T_1)}$ and $f_{(X_1^a, T_2)}$, which are solutions of a system of Volterra-Fredholm integral equations: \begin{theorem} , the densities $f_{(X_{1}^{a}, T_{2})}$ and $f_{(X_{2}^{a}, T_{1})}$ are solutions of the following system of Volterra-Fredholm first kind integral equations
+\begin{remark} Note that \eqref{ProbTTa} is a particular case of \eqref{ProbTT} when $X_i$ does not depend on $X_j$ after time $T_j>T_i$. \end{remark} \begin{remark} Since the behavior of $\mathbf{X}$ does not depend on the boundaries up to time $T$, all the pdfs of $f_{(T_1,T_2)}$ in \eqref{ProbTTa}-\eqref{ProbTT3} are functions of $f_{(X_2^a,T_1)}$ and $f^a_{(X_1, T_2)}$.
+These densities can be obtained as solutions of systems of Volterra-Fredholm integral equations. \end{remark} \begin{theorem} In presence of crossing boundaries the densities $f^a_{(X_{1}, T_{2})}$ and $f^a_{(X_{2}, T_{1})}$ are solutions of the following system of Volterra-Fredholm first kind integral equations

 where $x_1>B_1$ and $x_2>B_2$.
 Moreover, it holds